yochem/effect.ai/README.md

 ## Support

 Found a bug?
+Got a question?
 Please report it using Github [issues](https://github.com/yochem/effect.ai/issues)!